-G. Spiritual Formation
+H. Spiritual Formation

 Spiritual formation is intrinsic to coursework in the Master of Divinity degree.
 Students are also expected to devote time outside of class to significant formative experiences, such as corporate worship, common meals, service, and informal discussions.
 The Seminary exercises rigorous care to provide a variety of formational events for students.
 The seminary's program of worship is foundational.
-Students are introduced to designated personal spiritual practices, the historic "rule of life," Wesleyan perspectives on spiritual formation, and covenantal communities within the Vocational Formation and Church Leadership (VFCL) course.
-VFCL continues the covenantal community, and spiritual practice is explicitly connected to academic disciplines and practice of ministry.
+Students are introduced to designated personal spiritual practices, the historic "rule of life," Wesleyan perspectives on spiritual formation, and spiritual practice is explicitly connected to academic disciplines and the practice of ministry.

-H. Cross-Cultural Education
+I. Cross-Cultural Education